About

 Previously

 I’m usually pretty good at keeping myself busy.
-In the past, I’ve done research in neuroscience, explored wireless and embedded systems, helped people to use evidence and reason to achieve their altruistic goals, explored Amazon from the inside, became a whale watching guide (and subsequently saved the whales), deployed ML to resource-constrained devices, fixed windshields on Kauai, measured radiated spurious emissions of 5G, investigated charities with legacies.now, cuddled with a bunch of dogs, and, lastly, failed a start-up on particulate sensors with friends of mine.
+In the past, I’ve done research in neuroscience, explored wireless and embedded systems, helped people use evidence and reason to achieve their altruistic goals, explored Amazon from the inside, became a whale watching guide (and subsequently saved the whales), deployed ML to resource-constrained devices, fixed windshields on Kauai, measured radiated spurious emissions of 5G, investigated charities with legacies.now, cuddled with a bunch of dogs, and, lastly, failed a start-up on particulate sensors with friends of mine.

 That’s not the correct order, and some of those things happened simultaneously—I’ll leave this to you.